ralph-irving/tcz-lirc/README.md

 lirc gpio IR support for picoreplayer 2.0 squeezelite ONLY.
-Does NOT work with Jivelite at the moment.
+See the bottom of README.md for Jivelite setup details.

 Supported actions are